Long Live Père Ubu!

-Long Live Père Ubu! is an album by the American band Pere Ubu, released in 2009.
+Long Live Père Ubu! is an album by the American band Pere Ubu, released on September 15, 2009.
 It is a soundtrack to a musical adaptation of the play from which the band took its name.
 The band performed its adaptation at (Le) Poisson Rouge.
 David Thomas referred to Long Live Père Ubu! as the first "true" punk album to be released in 30 years.

 Sarah Jane Morris played the part of Ubu's wife.

 Critical reception

 The Independent wrote: "Reflecting the original play's deliberately repugnant manner, the accompaniment is full of martial, rat-a-tat drum fusillades and pompous marches, synth whines, washes of white noise and colossal bouts of belching, perfectly embodying the childish antagonism of Jarry's irrepressible urge to 'epater la bourgeoisie.'"

 Record Collector called the album "a hall-of-mirrors audio play with a linear narrative, scronking, squalling rhythms and melodic snippets undulating round a pulsating soundscape."